 If your dog’s ears are healthy and pink, you don’t need to do anything.
 However if there is any smell coming from around your dog’s ears, or your dog is shaking his head or scratching at his ears, get a small flashlight and look as far down into the ear as you can for signs of dirt or gunk.
 A healthy ear should be pink and reasonably free of wax build up and dirt.
 If you don’t see anything but still smell something, reach as far into the ear canal as possible with a cotton ball and see if you come up with any colored waxy substance.

 If your Shepherd has an advanced case of ear mites, you may see black grime, similar to coffee grinds on the inside of your dog’s ears.
-Use a good quality ear treatment product like EcoEars to both clean his ears and clear up any infection.
+Use a good quality ear treatment product like EcoEars for Dogs to both clean his ears and clear up any infection.
 You will want to follow the ear cleaner’s instructions, and it’s advisable to repeat the treatment process again 14 days later to kill any newly hatched eggs.

 Ear Infection (Otitis Externa)